Anger and Compassion. All at Once

 We can feel two things at the same time, especially extreme feelings, feelings that are at the opposite ends of the spectrum.

-But to also heal.
+Yet also, a longing to heal.
 And to hope.

-Hope that things are getting better, that things will not stay the way they are, and that maybe, just maybe, our generation will be the one that does things differently.
+Hope that things are getting better, that things will not stay the way they are

 Ends for everyone.